tejaswini1108/II-IT-B-LAB/DS Lab/EXPERIMENT 1/README.md

 # Procedure:
 ## Binary search using recursive function
 In binary search we need to sort the given array.

 Consider a key element.
 Here the starting index is 0 and ending index is 9.

 Find the mid value by start + end /2.Compare the keyelement and mid value by using binarysearch function declared.

+Then there will be three cases.

+case 1: if the mid = element return mid value
+.
-Then there will be three cases. case 1: if the mid = element return mid value. case 2: if the mid > element return n = mid - 1. case 3: if the mid < element return i = mid + 1. we have to continue the process until the key element is found or search space is exhausted.
+case 2: if the mid > element return n = mid - 1.

+case 3: if the mid < element return i = mid + 1.

+we have to continue the process until the key element is found or search space is exhausted.

 # Output: